 MD, Stanford University

-Michael Chiu is the child of immigrants from Taiwan and China
+Michael Chiu is the child of immigrants from China

 Fellowship awarded to support work towards an MD in Medicine at Stanford University